vippsas/vipps-recurring-api/vipps-recurring-api.md

 ## How to perform recurring payments

-1. Draft a new agreement to be approved with [`POST:/agreements`](https://vippsas.github.io/vipps-recurring-api/#/draft-agreement-controller/draftAgreement).
+1. Draft a new agreement to be approved with [`POST:/agreements`](https://vippsas.github.io/vipps-recurring-api/#/agreement-controller/draftAgreement).
 The response contains an `agreementResource`, a `vippsConfirmationUrl` and an `agreementId`.
 This `agreementResource` is a complete URL for performing a [`GET:/agreements/{agreementId}`](https://vippsas.github.io/vipps-recurring-api/#/agreement-controller/getAgreement) request.
 The `vippsConfirmationUrl` should be used to redirect the user to the Vipps landing page on a Desktop flow, or Vipps app in a mobile flow.
 Where the user can then approve the agreement.

-2. The approved agreement is retrieved from [`GET:/agreements/{agreementId}`](https://vippsas.github.io/vipps-recurring-api/#/agreement-controller/getAgreement) with `"status":"active"` when customer has approved the agreement.
+2. The approved agreement is retrieved from [`GET:/agreements/{agreementId}`](https://vippsas.github.io/vipps-recurring-api/#/agreement-controller/getAgreement) with `"status":"ACTIVE"` when customer has approved the agreement.

 3. Charge the customer for each period with [`POST:/agreements/{agreementId}/charges`](https://vippsas.github.io/vipps-recurring-api/#/charge-controller/createCharge).<br>
 Each specific charge on an agreement must be scheduled by the merchant, a minimum of six days before the payment will occur. <br>